 “Yes, I think you’re right.
 Then, it’s safe for us here.”
 They started walking, but Joel stopped and added, “We have to look as if we belong together and are just doing what we always do.”

 “I understand.”
-Noella straightened her shoulders and smiled at Joel.
+Noella straightened her shoulders and smiled at him.

 As they started up again, a man approached.
-“Good morning,” he said courteously and nodded his head at each of them.
+“A good morning,” he said courteously and nodded his head at each of them.

 Noella took a small step back to let Joel take the forefront.
 She’d seen other women do this when they and the men they were with entered her village.
 Her movement seemed to be accepted by the man.
-“Good morning,” replied Joel.
+“A good morning to you,” replied Joel.
 “We’re traveling through and need to replenish our supplies.
-Might someone have work for a hostler and a kitchen maid?
+Might someone have work for a hostler and a kitchen maid?”